Changes to AWS's public IPv4 pricing structure and how to estimate how much it will cost in your environment

 "Billing" → "Cost & usage reports" → "Create usage report"

-Select a service VPC and the report will be output.
+Select a service VPC and a report will be output.

 Method 3: Check with AWS Cost Explorer